CodeYourFuture/syllabus-archive/js-core-2/debugging.md

 Step out: exit function where execution has been halted and pause

 ### Error messages and stack traces
 When an error occurs in your application, an `error message` and a `stack trace` will be displayed in the `console`.
-The error message will you what went wrong and the stack trace will tell you what functions were executed immediately before the error.
+The error message will tell you what went wrong and the stack trace will tell you what functions were executed immediately before the error.
 The `error message` and `stack trace` will each have information about which file and line of code they refer to.
 Use this information to help you place your `breakpoints`.

 **Key points**
 * If you are not sure what your code is doing use a debugger to pause execution before the problem location and step through it line by line and inspect variables as you go.